-UCL will be launching the PRES survey (Postgraduate Research Experience Survey) to our research students in the week beginning 2nd March 2015; the survey runs until Thursday 14th May 2015.
-The Doctoral School will be emailing each research student a unique link to take them directly to the survey.
+The UCL PRES (Postgraduate Research Experience Survey) is open from early March 2015 until Thursday 14th May 2015.
+During this time the Doctoral School emails each research student a unique link to take them directly to the survey.

 The survey is the chance for our research student community to provide us with feedback on their experience.
 We need to know what postgraduate researchers think so we can address issues and keep doing what is valued.
 It is an opportunity to say what went well and what can be improved.
 The survey is confidential and the results are made anonymous so that no individual can be identified.